Microfinance: Women

 Microfinance provides women around the world with financial and non-financial services, especially in the most rural areas that do not have access to traditional banking and other basic financial infrastructure.
 It creates opportunities for women to start-up and build their businesses using their own skills and talents.

 Utilizing savings, credit, and microinsurance, Microfinance helps families create income-generating activities and better cope with risk.
 Women particularly benefit from microfinance as many microfinance institutions (MFIs) target female clients.
 Most microfinance institutions (MFIs) partner with other organizations like Water.org and Habitat for Humanity to provide additional services for their clients.

-Microfinance is a sustainable process that creates real jobs, opens opportunities for future investments and helps the women clients provide for the education to their children.

 Microfinance generally agree that women should be the primary focus of service delivery.
 Evidence shows that they are less likely to default on their loans than men.
 Industry data from 2006 for 704 MFIs reaching 52 million borrowers includes MFIs using the solidarity lending methodology (99.3% female clients) and MFIs using individual lending (51% female clients).
 The delinquency rate for solidarity lending was 0.9% after 30 days (individual lending—3.1%), while 0.3% of loans were written off (individual lending—0.9%).
 Because operating margins become tighter the smaller the loans delivered, many MFIs consider the risk of lending to men to be too high.
 This focus on women is questioned sometimes, however a recent study of microentrepreneurs from Sri Lanka published by the World Bank found that the return on capital for male-owned businesses (half of the sample) averaged 11%, whereas the return for women-owned businesses was 0% or slightly negative.